zevhr/medaltv-wrapper/readme.md

 await mtv.searchClips({
     apikey: '',
     keyword: 'your search term',
-    limit: 'how many clips you want returned (up to 1000, default is 10)' })
+    limit: 'how many clips you want returned (up to 1000, default is 10)',
+    offset: 'how many objects to skip'
+    })
 }
 ```